topbitdu/unidom-action/ROADMAP.md

 2. Improve the As Obsolesced concern to add the #is_obsolesced? method

 ## v1.4
-1. Improve the Acting model to ad the .act! method
+1. Improve the Acting model to add the .act! method
 2. Improve the As Acted concern to add the #is_acted! method

 ## v1.5